-The research aims to study, analyze, and interrogate the proximity dynamics generated by irrigation development projects.
-The Sahelian wetlands, natural and artificial, are crossed by multiple ecological, socio-economic, political, and food crises that are crucial to understand the outcomes of development projects in these territories.
+The research aims to examine, analyse and interrogate the dynamics of proximity generated by irrigation development projects.
+The Sahelian wetlands, natural and artificial, have suffered multiple crises - ecological, socio-economic, political and food – that are crucial to understanding the outcomes of development projects in these territories.

-On the one hand, the research team works "from above" using remote sensing and big data analysis to contribute to an alternative cartography of the Sahel.
-On the other, the research team analyzes material collected “from below" by Co-researchers mobilized in the field.
-The use of mixed methods allows for a dialogue between different scales of analysis.
+On the one hand, a research group working “from above” utilizes remote sensing and analysis of ‘big data’, thus providing an alternative mapping of the Sahel.
+On the other hand, another research group analyses material collected “from below” of co-researchers working in the field.
+The diversity of methodologies facilitates dialogue between differing scales of analysis.